Australian Federation Party: Clive Palmer

+Rebrand to AFP

+On 16 March 2026, the party changed its name back to Australian Federation Party (AFP).

 Controversies

-Several candidates nominated by the Trumpet of Patriots party have come under scrutiny following revelations of past controversies and criminal convictions, sparking questions about the party’s candidate vetting standards.
+Several candidates nominated by the Trumpet of Patriots party have come under scrutiny following revelations of past controversies and criminal convictions, sparking questions about the party's candidate vetting standards.

 In the Division of Reid, New South Wales, the party nominated David Sarikaya, who had claimed to hold a doctorate in psychology.
 However, an investigation by the NSW Health Care Complaints Commission revealed that his doctorate came from an American, online, non-accredited institution called "The American College of Metaphysical Theology (ACMT)".
 His doctorate was in theology, unrelated to counselling or psychology practice, and the degree certificate was purchased online in 2009 for around $249.
 The HCCC launched an investigation in 2016 and found that he had been continuously misleading the public for years, posing as a mental health professional without any formal qualifications in psychology or counselling.
 In 2018, the New South Wales Civil and Administrative Tribunal issued an order permanently prohibiting him from providing any paid or voluntary healthcare services.
 He was also convicted of fraud in Victoria in 1997 and later declared bankrupt.

-In Queensland, the party’s candidate for the division of Dickson, Michael Norman Jessop, has also attracted attention.
+In Queensland, the party's candidate for the division of Dickson, Michael Norman Jessop, also attracted attention.
 Jessop was arrested in July 2024 outside a residence on the Sunshine Coast after police were called about suspicious behaviour.
 Police found camouflage clothing, weapons, rope, tape, a shovel, an axe, and a body bag in his car.
-Jessop is currently out on bail awaiting trial for serious charges, including stalking and possession of weapons.
+Jessop is currently out on bail awaiting trial for charges including stalking and possession of weapons.

-Another Queensland candidate, Gabrial Pennicott, who is running in the division of Wide Bay, was declared bankrupt and imprisoned in 2011 after being involved in 23 counts of fraud.
+Another Queensland candidate, Gabrial Pennicott, who contested the division of Wide Bay, was declared bankrupt and imprisoned in 2011 after being involved in 23 counts of fraud.

-In the weeks leading up to the 2025 Federal Election, unsolicited text messages were sent out to voters from the Trumpet of Patriots’ lead Senate candidate for Queensland, Harry Fong.
+In the weeks leading up to the 2025 Federal Election, unsolicited text messages were sent out to voters from the Trumpet of Patriots' lead Senate candidate for Queensland, Harry Fong.
 This caused wide outrage and calls for election reform to outlaw spamming voters, and contributed to the resignation of South Australian Trumpet of Patriots candidate Mark Aldridge days before the election.